 - An exchange of property,

 - The performance of an obligation by the purchaser, and

-Unrelated parties that deal with each other independently are commonly seen as trading at arms-length.
-Where parties are trading at arms-length, there is an assumption that the amount paid for a dutiable transaction is the market value.
+Unrelated parties dealing with each other independently are commonly described as trading at arms-length.
+In these circumstances, it is assumed that the amount paid for a dutiable transaction is the market value.

-Even where parties are trading at arms-length, where the business and land acquired is $1,000,000 or more, the Commissioner may request a valuation (see Revenue Ruling DA.029).
+Even where parties are trading at arms-length, where the business and land acquired is $1,000,000 or more, a valuation may be requested (see Revenue Ruling DA.029).

 Special rules apply to determining the dutiable value of leases.